How To Liven Up Your Website With Scroll Animation

 The website animation we used for this project brings the page to life.
 Our team used multiple moving and animated elements to help explain the innovation efforts and resources the NFL puts towards the health and safety of their players.
 With the number of health issues that can be associated with concussions, the NFL Health and Safety Report is able to tell a more exciting story about their progress towards equipment safety with a fun, animated web design.

 TaxiNet uses animation to explain their app to new customers in an engaging and easy-to-understand format.
 Each time a user scrolls, they see even more features available to them, and they’re given a step-by-step outline of how the app works.
-The diagonal design theme keeps users scrolling because they’re interested in what’s coming next.
+The diagonal website design theme keeps users scrolling because they’re interested in what’s coming next.

 When our designers created a website layout for Open Bible, we incorporated hover animation into the main callouts at the top of the page and added scroll animation within the related shapes to grab the reader's eye.
 Giving the content on the page a little movement makes it even more interesting for the website users.